adri-tf/mvm_ohh_funny_ranking/README.md

 - 'status' (shows all player's id in server) ;
 - 'condump' (screenshot of the console saved as condump000.txt).
 - after executing the python program : 'exec mvm_ranking'.

+## TODO
+Instead of only accepting condump000.txt, look for the latest condump by cheecking the number at the end of the file name.